Grants Available for Schools

 Green Schools Connect has been helping to educate and inspire young Australians about the environment since 2005.
 This may be creating a native bush foods garden, demonstrating to students how to monitor the frog population in your school yard or cleaning up a creek line adjacent to the school.

 Children around the country are getting their hands dirty and learning how to grow, harvest, prepare and share fresh, seasonal food.
 Kitchen Garden Schools flourish in all types of communities, climates and settings.
 Each school brings the wide-ranging benefits of pleasurable food education to its students and surrounding families.
-Funding has been available to schools through the Stephanie Alexander Kitchen Garden National Program.
-Infrastructure grants of up to $66,000 (GST inclusive) per school are allocated in grant rounds over a four-year period from 2008 to 2012.

 Australia's Open Garden Scheme is a self-funding, not-for-profit organisation that promotes the knowledge and pleasure of gardens and gardening to all Australians.
 The Scheme is committed to encouraging gardening and improving our environment.
 One of the ways we achieve this is by funding community-based garden projects.
 The Scheme's commitment to the gardeners of the future is aptly demonstrated by the substantial number of school gardens which have received funding, encouraging tomorrow's gardeners.
 An announcement regarding the availability of grants for community projects will be made in December 2011.

 The Pooh Bah Foundation is a new organisation that has been developed by Neutrog to provide assistance to community based parks & gardens and garden related clubs & societies throughout Australia through the supply of free or discounted fertilisers.